DoD-Platform-One/bigbang/README.md

 poetry run bb-docs-compiler -h

 # compile docs for latest Big Bang tag, and run dev server
-poetry run bb-docs-compiler compile --last-x-tags 1 --dev
+poetry run bb-docs-compiler --dev

 # compile docs for last 3 Big Bang tags
 # there is no current way to run as dev
-poetry run bb-docs-compiler compile -l 3
+poetry run bb-docs-compiler --last-x-tags 3

 # build assets located in `site`, use python's built in webserver to view them
 python3 -m http.server --directory site